Nikhilv77/brokekids/README.md

    npm run start
    ```

-4. Open your web browser and navigate to `http://localhost:3000` to view the TagSocial website locally.
+4. Open your web browser and navigate to `http://localhost:3000` to view the website locally.

 ## Designers
   Nikhil Verma